Does Debt Consolidation Hurt Your Credit?

 Another factor that goes into our credit score is your credit utilization, or how much of your existing credit you are using at any given time.
 Ideally your credit utilization ratio is about 30%, which means that you keep your credit card balance at 30% or less of your limit.

 If you’re unsure of the best next step, one option is to consult with a credit counselor to find out more about how debt consolidation could affect you.
-But no matter what avenue you choose, becoming debt-free by making changes to your spending and debt management will feel fantastic.
+If you’re ready, start your application with Rocket LoansⓇ today.

 Ready To Improve Your Financial Life?